Submissions

 • If not deposited in a PUBLIC DATA REPOSITORY, data supporting the findings will be uploaded as a DATASET [ITEM II].

-• Figures containing images will be uploaded as one TIFF file for a complete figure [ITEM III].
+• Figures containing micrographs will be uploaded as one TIFF file for a complete figure [ITEM III].

-• The LICENSE AGREEMENT signed by the corresponding author will be uploaded [ITEM IV].
+• The LICENSE AGREEMENT SIGNED BY ALL AUTHORS will be uploaded [ITEM IV].

-• A COVER LETTER [ITEM V] summarizing the study’s contribution to scientific literature and relating it to previously published work will be uploaded.
+• A COVER LETTER summarizing the study’s contribution to scientific literature and relating it to previously published work will be uploaded [ITEM V].

 Author Guidelines